 Nas is a founding member of QueensBridge Venture Partners (named after his hometown of Queensbridge), a tech venture capital fund.
 Nas says that he looked to get involved in investing ever since he first heard the word "investment" in school.

 In an interview with Fast Company Nas explained:

 "You invest your time, you can invest money and it was just a matter of time before it all fell into place for me.
 That's one of the things that I thought a lot about as a young kid — the guys behind the scenes who make things happen, help build people up, make dreams come true."

 Nas went on to say that he wanted to get into tech investing because he wanted "to be surrounded by the smartest people in the world, and didn't want to limit that to just music."

 And it appears that QueensBridge's selective nature has paid off.
-Some of those companies that Nas and QueensBridge have invested in have been slam dunks, including Dropbox, Lyft, SeatGeek, General Assembly, Robinhood, Casper, and Genius.
+Some of QueensBridge's biggest hit investments include Dropbox, Ring, Parachute, SeatGeek, General Assembly, Robinhood, Casper, Pillpack and Pluto TV.